Alexander Allan Stevenson: Political service

 Stevenson was active in municipal politics, serving on the Montreal City Council (1861–67), included serving as acting mayor for a period of time.
-He later served as an Montreal City Alderman (1882-1898).
+He later served as a Montreal City Alderman (1882-1898).
 One of his main interests in municipal government was the Montreal Fire Brigade and he supported a number of improvements including the establishment of a fire alarm system for the city.
 He was Chairman of the Fire Committee and in 1896 he accompanied a detachment of the Fire Brigade to London where it partook in the World Fire Congress.

 Stevenson is perhaps best known for his efforts in securing Mount Royal as a public park for the city of Montreal.
 Since the mid-1850s, Stevenson had been a proponent of the creation of a park to protect the nature environment on Mount Royal.
 At the time, there were no roads to the crest of the mountain and most of the land was owned by some of the most affluent and influential businessmen in Montreal.
 In 1862, then Major Stevenson was ordered to stage a 100 gun salute to recognize the birthday of the Prince of Wales, the future King Edward VII, who had visited Montreal two years earlier.
 His orders didn't specify the locale for the salute, so Stevenson decided to use the occasion to demonstrate that Mount Royal was accessible.
 On November 10, 1862, the members of the Montreal Field Battery were ordered to haul four cannons through the forests that covered Mount Royal and, exactly in time for the noon-hour Royal salute by all the churches in the City, the battery fired a volley.
 One hour later, the full 100 gun salute was made.
 One year later, Stevenson ordered the battery to repeat the event, in order to keep the idea of a hill-top park alive.
 Mount Royal Park was formally dedicated on Queen Victoria's birthday, May 24, 1876, and Stevenson, by now a Lt.
 Colonel, commanded another 100-gun salute by the battery to mark the occasion.

 In 1874, without his knowledge or consent, his name was submitted as the Conservative candidate for the riding of Montreal West for the federal election that year.
 The Liberal candidate, Frederick Mackenzie won the election but, on appeal by Stevenson, Mackenzie's election was overturned on the grounds of bribery by his agents.

 In 1883, Stevenson was appointed to a Commission studying the Public Service in Quebec.